trey-rosius/package-delivery-microservice/README.md

 Once you've created a mongo db account, create a new project with any name of your choice.
 I'll name mine `package_delivery`.

-Once created, click on the project name and proceed to the next screen(`Clusters`).
+Once created, click on the project name and proceed to the next screen.(`Clusters`).

 On the far right corner of the `Clusters` screen, click on `Create` to create a new cluster.
 See screenshot below.